 No, Rock the Vote is a nonpartisan organization.
 We don’t care what party or candidate you support.
 We care that you vote and participate in the process.
 To make sure that’s possible we defend voting rights and work to increase opportunities for you to vote.

 What is Rock the Vote’s online voter registration tool, and what is the significance of it?

-In addition to making the best voter registration technology available to all young people, we also are fighting to make online voter registration legal in 25 states that haven’t yet modernized.
-We believe more access to voting is always better, and are fighting for a world where everyone has easy, convenient, and mobile voting options.
+In addition to making voter registration technology readily available, we are also fighting to make online registration available across the country, because that's still not a thing in some states!
+We believe more access to elections is always better and are fighting for a world where everyone has easy, convenient and accesible voting options.